 The following steps are required to be met prior to a department/principal investigator/generator of waste disposing of non-sharp solid biological/biohazardous waste in regular trash:

-The EHS Occupational Safety Manager must be contacted and permission obtained in writing (email accepted).
+The Environmental Health and Safety (EHS) Occupational Safety Manager must be contacted and permission obtained in writing (email accepted).
 Department Chair awareness/permission should also be documented.

 Monitoring of the autoclave process through the use of biological or other approved indicators is to be accomplished by the investigator and maintained along with the temperature recording as proof of decontamination.

-The department/principal investigator/generator of waste keeps a data log record of the following information:
+The department/principal investigator/generator of waste must maintain a data log record of the following information:

 Run Duration (Cycle Time),